-First release of the SharePoint Framework contained only support for client-side web parts.
-This was however just a start on the journey for providing additional modern customization capabilities to SharePoint.
-Here is a list of key capabilities released after initial General Availability.
+The first release of the SharePoint Framework contained only support for client-side web parts.
+This was, however, just a start on the journey for providing additional modern customization capabilities to SharePoint.
+Following is a list of key capabilities released after General Availability:

 - On-premises support for SharePoint 2016 (Feature Pack 2)

 - Tenant properties